-Many health facilities set pain assessment as the “fifth vital sign” and should be added to during routine vital signs assessment.
+Many health facilities set pain assessment as the “fifth vital sign” and should be added to routine vital signs assessment.

 6. Pain assessments must be initiated by the nurse.

 Pain responses are unique from each person, and some clients may be reluctant to report or voice out their pain unless asked about it.

 7. Use the Wong-Baker FACES Rating Scale to determine pain intensity.

-Some clients (e.g., children, language constraints) may not be able to relate to numerical pain scales may need to use the Wong-Baker Faces Rating Scale.
+Some clients (e.g., children, language constraints) may not relate to numerical pain scales may need to use the Wong-Baker Faces Rating Scale.
 Pain assessment tools help translate the patient’s subjective experience of pain into objective numbers or descriptors.

 8. Investigate signs and symptoms related to pain.